-KRISTIN VOIGT, DPhil, is a Postdoctoral Fellow at the MEDEC Lab.
+KRISTIN VOIGT, DPhil, is a Co-Investigator in the MEDEC Lab.

 Selected publications (full list available here):